 In addition, all newly hired associates worldwide complete a mandatory onboarding e-Training course called “[email protected]”.
 This comprehensive course covers 17 subject areas and is sent to all new hires four weeks after their employment begins.

 E-Training completion rates

 Simply delivering compliance training, electronically or otherwise, is not enough – we want to ensure associates complete the training and are embedding the lessons learned into their daily work.

-The Business Practices Office (BPO) offers employees and people outside of Novartis a channel to report misconduct.
+The Business Practices Office (BPO) offers employees and people outside of Novartis a channel through which to report misconduct.
+Complaints can be made by email or phone via a third-party hotline.
 The BPO manages investigations into all complaints, and escalates any substantiated cases of misconduct to management for appropriate action.

 In 2016, the BPO received a total of 3 595 complaints of alleged misconduct, of which 1 707 were investigated under the BPO process.
 1 888 were assessed not to be related to misconduct and were delegated for review and action outside the BPO investigative process; 893 were substantiated, including 401 that resulted in dismissals or resignations.
 Of these investigated allegations, 46% pertained to fraud, 32% to professional practices and 6% to conflict of interest.